FACTBOX-Airlines suspend China flights over coronavirus

 BA said on Jan.
 30 it had canceled all flights to mainland China for a month.
 CATHAY PACIFIC AIRWAYS

 Hong Kong's Cathay Pacific said it would be progressively reducing capacity to and from mainland China by 50% or more from Jan.
 30 to the end of March.
+EGYPTAIR

+Egypt's flag carrier said on Jan.
+30 it would suspend all flights to and from China starting Saturday.
 FINNAIR

 Finland's Finnair said on Jan.
 28 it would suspend its flights to Nanjing and Beijing until the end of March after China suspended international group travel from the country.
 Finnair will suspend its three weekly flights between Helsinki and Beijing Daxing between Feb.
 5 and March 29 and its two weekly flights between Helsinki and Nanjing between Feb.
 8 and March 29.